autmav/autmav_reviews/summaries/MDE.md

 ![Workflow](https://user-images.githubusercontent.com/106483656/185744336-02035a7a-6492-4937-8f8f-e5c3010e41fc.jpg)

 2. The captured frame is processed using the MDE and SfM models described, and together with the speed and pose information, depth fusion is performed.
+Also sensory cues from MDE and SfM are fused to reduce the resulting variance (standard deviation).
-Sensor fusion algorythm: optimized scaling adaptive Kalman Filter (osAKF) Sensor/Pseudo sensors: IMU + Camera + Odometry + CNN‑based MDE + SfM
+Sensor fusion algorythm: optimized scaling adaptive Kalman Filter (osAKF) Sensor/Pseudo sensors: IMU + Camera + Lidar(for prior experiments) + Odometry + CNN‑based MDE + SfM

 3. **Proposed Network Architecture:**